Sylius/Sylius/docs/customization/model.rst

 .. tip::

-    In some cases you will see an error stating that the there is something wrong with the resource configuration:
+    In some cases you will see an error stating that there is something wrong with the resource configuration:
     ``Unrecognized option "classes" under...``
     When this happens, please refer to :ref:`resource-configuration`.